Remembering My Teachers

 During my PhD days at Bulacan State University I always looked forward to attending the classes of two professors.
 One of them taught me that “Whatever we don’t use will die of disuse.” and “In onion there is strength.”
 Yes, that’s onion… not “union.”
 The other one bragged that “His PEN IS six inches long.”

 Even without those double-meaning sentences those two professors were really committed to bringing humor into the classroom.
 A lot of times that they shared hilarious personal stories.
-3-hour long classes in the graduate school are stressful and the best known antidote to stress is laughter.
+Three classes in one day, with each class 3-hour long, in the graduate school are stressful and the best known antidote to stress is laughter.

 That’s what they did…gave entertainment on the side while we go through the rigors of graduate school.

 But when it comes to sense of humor, no one beats my Psychology and Political Science teacher during my first year in college.
 Aside from his contagious smile, he had the knack for injecting humor during discussions.
 I remember him making exaggerated facial expressions and movements.